Texas Teen Matin Azizi-Yarand Arrested For Planning Mall Shooting Spree

 Azizi-Yarand was said to be in contact with an ISIS member, who told him, “guns are simple, just open fire” when the suspect expressed concern about being untrained.
 “How hard can it be to spray down a big crowd of people?
 Las Vegas the dude was just blind firing.
 And got 100.”

 When looking into potential targets, Azizi-Yarand allegedly also considered a school.
 “School is a perfect place for an attack.
 Crowded and close quarters,” he said.
 “Even a blind man could take 10 easily.
-Just fire where u hear screams.”
+Just fire where you hear screams.”

 However, the Stonebriar Centre appears to have been picked as the target in March.
 Azizi-Yarand allegedly told the FBI source that he had been observing the layout of the building, the number of security officers there, and the regular movements of the shopping mall’s patrons.
 He allegedly also planned to set some stores on fire.